Randomized Benchmarking with Synthetic Quantum Circuits: Discussion

-We used $G = \text{SU}(2)$ as our primary case study.
-Since global $\text{SU}(2)$ rotations realize logical operations on spin codes, our protocols may contribute to the goal of achieving fault-tolerant quantum computation with spin qudits.
-By using $\text{SU}(2)$ as the benchmarking group, we extract precisely the rotationally invariant error rates that spin codes are designed to mitigate.
-However, logical operations on spin codes comprise finite subgroups of $\text{SU}(2)$ such as the binary icosahedral group $2I$, so sampling from such subgroups would be necessary for performing logical randomized benchmarking \cite{Combes} of spin codes.
-A downside of sampling from discrete subgroups of $\text{SU}(2)$ is that the physical meaning of the resulting error rates becomes less transparent.
+We have used $G = \text{SU}(2)$ as our primary case study.
+This choice was motivated both by its fundamental role in quantum physics and by its direct relevance to spin-based quantum error-correcting codes, where global $\text{SU}(2)$ rotations realize logical operations.
+Benchmarking with respect to $\text{SU}(2)$ allows us to extract precisely the rotationally invariant error rates that spin codes are designed to mitigate, suggesting an important role for synthetic RB protocols in the broader effort toward fault-tolerant quantum computation with spin qudits.
+At the same time, realistic logical operations on spin codes are drawn not from the full group $\text{SU}(2)$, but rather from finite subgroups such as the binary icosahedral group $2I$.
+Performing logical randomized benchmarking \cite{Combes} of spin codes therefore requires sampling from such discrete subgroups, which has the downside that the physical meaning of the resulting error rates becomes less transparent.
+Balancing interpretability against operational relevance in the logical setting remains an open problem.
 Another possible extension of $\text{SU}(2)$ RB stems from the fact that our working assumption about the native operations on spin qudits being $\text{SU}(2)$ is not strictly true: for example, transitions between neighboring levels are individually addressable in nuclear spins \cite{Yu}.
 Application-specific benchmarking using the actual native operations of a given platform (see Appendix \ref{app:native}) may be fruitful.
+Such an approach may comprise a ``direct'' version of $\text{SU}(2)$ rather than Clifford RB \cite{DRB-Proctor, DRB-Polloreno}.
 Finally, as we sketch in Appendix \ref{app:contraction}, it would be fascinating to draw connections between $\text{SU}(2)$ RB and bosonic RB \cite{BosonicRB-2019, BosonicRB-2020, BosonicRB-2024-1, BosonicRB-2024-2, BosonicRB-2024-3} by considering the large-spin limit of a spin qudit to obtain a noncompact group of phase space symmetries via Wigner-\.In\"on\"u contraction.
+Such a correspondence could help to unify RB techniques across discrete and continuous systems.

 Beyond application-specific issues, it would be interesting to extend our techniques to handle multiplicities in the superoperator representation of the benchmarking group.
 Other auxiliary technical problems include: \begin{itemize} \item Finding a way to optimize the frame (either analytically or numerically) to minimize the variance of the sample mean in finite-frame RB.
 We comment briefly on some possible approaches in Appendix \ref{app:syntheticgates}. \item Finding a way to optimize non-synthetic (i.e., physical) SPAM to maximize overlap with a target irrep.
 (This strategy is rendered unnecessary by synthetic SPAM.) \end{itemize} We leave the resolution of these problems for future work.